PecanProject/betydb-documentation/about_betydb.md

-A major motivation of the biofuel industry is to reduce greenhouse gas emissions by providing ecologically and economically sustainable sources of fuel thereby reducing dependence on fossil fuel.
+A major motivation of the biofuel industry is to reduce greenhouse gas emissions by providing ecologically and economically sustainable sources of fuel, thereby reducing dependence on fossil fuel.
 The goals of this database are to provide a clearinghouse of existing research on potential biofuel crops;
 to provide a source of data on plant ecophysiological traits and yields;
 and to present ecosystem-scale re-analysis and forecasts that can